 Surplus on winding up

 Once the company has been wound up and the liquidator has distributed all assets to creditors it is possible that there is some assets left over, also known as surplus.
-According to s 154 Insolvency Act 1986 this surplus can be distributed amongst people entitled.
+According to section 154 Insolvency Act 1986 this surplus can be distributed amongst people entitled.

 ‘People entitled’ can include shareholders of the company.
 Some restrictions do exist on shareholders benefiting from surplus but generally shareholders can benefit if the company constitution states so.